This is our index of Abenaki mythology and traditional stories that can be read online.

 Wuchowsen: Another mountain

-bird spirit, whose wings make the wind.
+bird spirit of Abenaki Indian myths, whose wings make the wind.
 Pronounced wuh-dzo-sen.

 Little people of Abenaki mythology, resembling dwarves or fairies.
 They are generally benevolent forest spirits but can be dangerous